VictoriaMetrics/VictoriaMetrics/docs/README.md

   urls = ["http://<victoriametrics-addr>:8428"]
 ```

-Another option is to enable TCP and UDP receiver for Influx line protocol via `-influxListenAddr` command-line flag
+Another option is to enable TCP and UDP receiver for InfluxDB line protocol via `-influxListenAddr` command-line flag
-and stream plain Influx line protocol data to the configured TCP and/or UDP addresses.
+and stream plain InfluxDB line protocol data to the configured TCP and/or UDP addresses.

-VictoriaMetrics maps Influx data using the following rules:
+VictoriaMetrics performs the following transformations to the ingested InfluxDB data:

 * [`db` query arg](https://docs.influxdata.com/influxdb/v1.7/tools/api/#write-http-endpoint) is mapped into `db` label value
-  unless `db` tag exists in the Influx line.
+  unless `db` tag exists in the InfluxDB line.
-* Field names are mapped to time series names prefixed with `{measurement}{separator}` value,
-  where `{separator}` equals to `_` by default.
+* Field names are mapped to time series names prefixed with `{measurement}{separator}` value, where `{separator}` equals to `_` by default.
 It can be changed with `-influxMeasurementFieldSeparator` command-line flag.
 See also `-influxSkipSingleField` command-line flag.
-  If `{measurement}` is empty or `-influxSkipMeasurement` command-line flag is set, then time series names correspond to field names.
+If `{measurement}` is empty or if `-influxSkipMeasurement` command-line flag is set, then time series names correspond to field names.
 * Field values are mapped to time series values.
 * Tags are mapped to Prometheus labels as-is.

-For example, the following Influx line:
+For example, the following InfluxDB line:

 ```raw
 foo,tag1=value1,tag2=value2 field1=12,field2=40